 And, when you factor in that these French Onion Sloppy Joes cost only pennies per serving, you’ll want to add these to the family dinner roster on a regular rotation!
 SCORE!

-The ingredient list for making Game Day French Onion Sloppy Joes is short and sweet.
-You’ll need;
+The ingredient list for making Game Day French Onion Sloppy Joes is as follows;

 - sweet onions, sliced

 - chopped celery

 - apple cider vinegar

 - Swiss cheese slices

 If you want to get fancier and add more ingredients to your ground beef mixture, have at it.
 I, however, wanted to keep things simple so that the flavor of the thyme-infused caramelized onions would shine in this sandwich.

 Making the thyme-infused caramelized onions can be done in advance (if needed).
 The instructions are simple;